Director’s Profile

 Director's Profile

-Engineer Abraham Chundusu received his primary education in 1980 from Township Primary School, Jos, Plateau State and holds a B.Sc.
-Degree in Chemical engineering from the Ahmadu Bello University Zaria in 1991 and an M.Sc.
-Degree in Networks and Performance Engineering from the University of Bradford, United Kingdom, in 2011.
+Engr.
+Abraham L. Chundusu, received his primary education in 1980 from the Township Primary School, Jos, Plateau State, and holds a B.Sc degree in Chemical Engineering from the prestigious Ahmadu Bello University (ABU), Zaria, in 1991 and an M.Sc degree in Networks and Performance Engineering from the University of Bradford, United Kingdom, in 2011.

-He joined the services of the National Universities Commission in March 1994 as a Research Officer II, in the then Department of Research and Postgraduate Development, where he was designated to analyse the Research grant utilization by federal Universities, collation and classification of research submissions from universities, production of research delivery directory, processing of supplementation for expatriate staff among others.
-In the course of his service to the commission, Engr.
-Chundusu has had the privilege of working in the Department of Academic Standards (DAS), Directorate of Academic Planning (DAP) and the Directorate of Accreditation (DA).
-He was appointed to oversee the Directorate of Accreditation (DA) in January 2024.
+He joined the services of the National Universities Commission in February, 1994 as Research Officer ll, in the then Department of Research and Postgraduate Development, where he was designated to analyse research grant utilisation by Federal Universities, collation and classification of research submissions from universities, production of research directory, processing of supplementation for expatriate staff, among others.

-He is a registered member of the Council for the Regulation of Engineering (COREN) and the Nigerian Society of Engineers (NSE).
+Engineer Chundusu, born in Vom, at Barkin Ladi Local Government Area, Plateau State is currently a Certified Member of the Council for the Registration of Engineering (COREN) since 2015 and Member, Nigerian Society of Engineers (NSE).

 Vision